MicrosoftDocs/sdk-api/sdk-api-src/content/mscat/nf-mscat-cryptcatgetmemberinfo.md

-A pointer to the <a href="https://docs.microsoft.com/windows/desktop/api/mscat/ns-mscat-cryptcatmember_">CRYPTCATMEMBER</a> structure that contains the member information or <b>NULL</b>, if no information can be found.
+A pointer to the [CRYPTCATMEMBER](https://docs.microsoft.com/windows/desktop/api/mscat/ns-mscat-cryptcatmember)a> structure that contains the member information or <b>NULL</b>, if no information can be found.